 Mamiya Sekor E 200mm 1:4

 The lens has a MFD of 2.0m, and it performs really well even at f4, although there are some remaining CAs.
 Corner performance is very good at f4.
-The lens preformance is pretty comparable to the best contemporary 4/200mm lenses (e. g. the earllier version of the Minolta MC/MD 4/200mm and the Nikkor Ai/AiS 4/200mm).
-It outperfoms e. g. the Konica AR Hexanon 4/200mm which has more CAs, and earllier 200mm lenses from the 1970s.
+The lens preformance is pretty comparable to the best contemporary 4/200mm lenses (e. g. the first computation of the Minolta MC/MD 4/200mm and the Nikkor Ai/AiS 4/200mm).
+It outperfoms e. g. the Konica AR Hexanon 4/200mm which has more CAs, and most of the earlier 200mm lenses from the 1960s.

 The Sekor E 4/200mm isn't as rare as some other Sekor E primes.
 Mine has SN just below 12000, indicating that at least 2000 samples had been made in spite of the short production interval.
 Prices are in the CHF / EUR / USD 50.-- range - twice as much as the earlier Sekor CS 3.5/200mm, and often more expensive than the (equally good but heavy) Sekor E Zoom 3.8/80-200mm.